 You can think of it like banking.
 With your bank, if you lose your card you call them and they send you a new one.
 With Argent, if you lose your phone you use your guardians to recover your wallet.

 - Download the Argent app on your new phone

-- Enter your Argent username (e.g. yourname.argent.xyz — we give ENS addresses to every user, for free)
+- Enter your Argent username (e.g. yourname.argent.xyz)

-- Contact your Guardians, who open their app and tap Recover.
+- Contact your guardians, who open their app and tap Recover.
 Or go to security.argent.xyz if you're using MetaMask or hardware wallets.

 You need a majority of your Guardians to approve a recovery.
 Recoveries involve a security period of 36 hours.
 This gives you time to cancel it if you like.